 You can get either opt for in-person, telephone, or online therapy.
 Before you choose both your therapist and the method of your sessions, be sure to ask questions about its effectiveness and how they can find a professional in their area.
 It may not be something you have considered before, but it could be something to look into moving forward if you want to experiment and try new ways to hopefully conquer your emotional traumas.

 How Do EMDR Sessions Work?

 As mentioned, the basic function of an EMDR session is to help use the movement of the eyes as a method of helping the brain process and rewire memories and thoughts of trauma.
 The therapy involved comes in different phases to help work through these traumas (it takes longer for multiple traumas).
 These phases involve recalling past history, prepping you to undergo evaluation, assessing which target memory or memories will be used for EMDR, utilizing the adaptive resolution, and finally evaluating the results.

 After all of this is said and done, it may work and help a patient overcome these emotional traumas, or they may require more rounds of treatment.
 There is a lot of debate over whether it works, but clinical trials have shown promise which makes it less of a skeptical type of therapy.
-EMDR may be unconventional, but it doesn’t mean that it can’t work.
+The EMDR process may be unconventional, but it doesn’t mean that it can’t work.